schardtbc/DBIExt/README.md

 Introduction
 ------------

+### S4 generic dbUpdateTable()

 This DBI Extention package introduces a new S4 generic `dbUpdateTable`.
-Updating tables is not the focus of the DBI package as pure analysis scripts treat database tables as read-only.
+Updating tables is not the focus of the DBI package as pure analysis scripts treat a database tables as read-only.

 In other domains, database maintainence requires updating information in rows of an existing table.
-Dropping the table and recreating it as is done by dbWriteTable with overwrite argument set to true is not an optimal solution for many applications.
+Dropping the table and recreating it as is done by dbWriteTable with the `overwrite` argument set to `TRUE` is not an optimal solution for many applications.

-No single generic update function could cover the diverse variety possible UPDATE queries.
-The `dbUpdateTable` S4 generic is introduced to perform a specific type DBMS UPDATE operation using the update join syntax.
-An example of this syntax is shown in the sql fragment shown below
+No single generic update function could cover the diverse variety of possible UPDATE queries.
+The `dbUpdateTable` S4 generic introduced in this package performs a specific type of DBMS UPDATE operation using the update join syntax.
+An example of this syntax is shown in the sql fragment shown below.
+This syntax is used by MariaDB and MySQL.

 ``` sql
 UPDATE T1